 The study is among the first endeavors to include institutional-level gender discrimination as a boundary condition of workplace gender harassment of female expatriates, and therefore puts the interplay between macro- and micro-level processes into perspective.

-Bader, B., Stoermer, S., Bader, A. and Schuster, T. (2018), "Institutional discrimination of women and workplace harassment of female expatriates", Journal of Global Mobility, Vol. 6 No. 1, pp. 40-58. https://doi.org/10.1108/JGM-06-2017-0022
+Bader, B., Stoermer, S., Bader, A.K. and Schuster, T. (2018), "Institutional discrimination of women and workplace harassment of female expatriates: Evidence from 25 host countries", Journal of Global Mobility, Vol. 6 No. 1, pp. 40-58. https://doi.org/10.1108/JGM-06-2017-0022

 Emerald Publishing Limited

 Copyright © 2018, Emerald Publishing Limited